Jon Stock: Bibliography

-Stock signed a three-book deal in July 2008 with Blue Door, a new HarperCollins imprint, for "a good six-figure sum", according to The Bookseller(15 July 2008).
-The spy novel series, all starring MI6 officer Daniel Marchant, commenced with Dead Spy Running, which was published on 7 January 2010.
-The second in the series was Games Traitors Play, published on 29 September 2011.
-The last in the series, Dirty Little Secret, was released on 5 July 2012.
+Stock had signed a three-book deal in July 2008 with Blue Door, a HarperCollins imprint, for "a good six-figure sum", according to The Bookseller.
+The spy novel series, known as the Legoland trilogy, all feature MI6 officer Daniel Marchant.
 While researching for Dirty Little Secret he came across the Seraj, an Iranian fast attack craft based on the high-performance British speedboat, the Bradstone Challenger.
 Stock wrote a detailed article in the Daily Telegraph, on how the Iranians plan to use it as a fast attack boat against the United States Navy in any future conflict in the Strait of Hormuz.

-Find Me
+To Snare a Spy (2017) was published by The Nare Hotel Co Ltd. It is a spy thriller featuring protagonist Noah, a teenager who learns of a Russian mole in the British government.